apache/doris/docs/en/docs/query-acceleration/nereids.md

 ### known issues

-- Cannot use query cache and partition cache to accelarate query
+- Cannot use partition cache to accelarate query
-- Not support MTMV
-- Not support MV created after version 2.0.0
-- Some unsupported subquery usage will produce an error result instead of an error